From mascots to American history, we’re sharing some of our favorite fun facts about higher education.

 In 1953, John Monro (at the time, Harvard’s financial aid director) helped establish a financial aid system that used financial data to determine which students most needed aid.
 This system set the foundation for need-based aid analysis that is still used around the country – but he didn’t stop there.
 After over 20 years at Harvard (nine of which he spent as the dean), he left to become director of freshman studies at Miles College, and later an English and writing professor at Tougaloo College in Mississippi – both small, predominantly black institutions.

-Higher education and financial aid have changed a lot over the years, and are likely to continue evolving greatly over the next few years.
-You can count on us – and ScholarNet products – to help you, your students, and their families navigate the changes.
+Higher education and financial aid have changed a lot over the years, and are likely to continue evolving greatly in the future.
+You can count on the ScholarNet team to help you, your students, and their families navigate the changes.